apache/james-project/src/site/markdown/server/manage-webadmin.md

 ## Deleted Messages Vault

 The 'Deleted Message Vault plugin' allows you to keep users deleted messages during a given retention time.
-This set of routes allow you to *restore* users deleted messages or export them in an archive (not implemented yet).
+This set of routes allow you to *restore* users deleted messages or export them in an archive.

 To move deleted messages in the vault, you need to specifically configure the DeletedMessageVault PreDeletionHook.